Name : Litia Darmawati

 The book can be found in the Welsh School Library, in Gray's Inn Lane.
 The Cwm where Rhiwallon met his mother is now called Cwm Meddygon or Physicians' Combe.
 And if you still have doubts about what you have heard, travel to the lake and you will see, in several places, a furrow in the ground.
 It is the furrow made by the oxen's plough, as they returned to the lake.
 And there it remains to this day, as a testimony of the truth of this tale.

-Walking on the Lake Water
+on the Lake Water

-This is one of a number of tales that are found across Wales, in which a fairy lady agrees to marry a young man on one condition; when this condition is broken, she leaves her family, and returns to fairy land.
+of tales that are found across Wales, in which a fairy lady agrees to marry a

 This legend dates from about the thirteenth century.
 But myths of this type go back much further.
 The first recorded Welsh myth of a meeting with the fairies was written down in 1181 (in the Giraldus Cambrensis).